 What is Menometrorrhagia?

 In addition, you might also experience unexpected bleeding.
 For example, outside your normal period.
+It could be light and mistaken for spotting.
+Or, it can also be very heavy and you might think your period has come earlier than normal.

 Combination of Two Disorders